Chapter 03 of 8

 The OpenFaaS REST API is defined in the Gateway's HTTP server setup, using Go's standard HTTP package and custom routing logic to handle different types of requests.

-•Route handlers in handlers/ package
+handlers/ package

-•Middleware configuration in middleware/ package
+middleware/ package

 The OpenFaaS API follows RESTful principles and is organized into logical groups based on functionality.